-When choosing seed, make sure to order types suited to your climate and zone.
+When choosing seeds, make sure to order types suited to your climate and zone.
 Onion varieties differ in the length of daylight and the temperature required to make a bulb.
 Short-day types are ideal for the South, where they grow through cool southern fall and winter months.
-They’re triggered to bulb by the 12 hours of sunlight that come with the return of warm, early summer weather.
+They’re triggered to the bulb by the 12 hours of sunlight that come with the return of warm, early summer weather.

 Long-day onions are best grown in the North, where the summer daylight period is longer.
 These onions require at least 14 hours of light to bulb up.
 The plant grows foliage in cool spring weather, then forms bulbs during warm summer weather, triggered by the long days.

-If short-day onions are grown in the North, they will bulb too early, then languish and never get to good size.
+If short-day onions are grown in the North, they will bulb too early, then languish and never get to a good size.
 (This, however, might be exactly what you want for pearl or pickling onions.)
 On the other hand, if long-day onions are grown in the South, they’ll produce lots of leaves, but no respectable bulbs.

 Starting onions seeds in flats